-- xax (str) Identifier for X axis (e.g. "area_um", "aspect", "deform") - yax (str) Identifier for Y axis - positions (list of points) The positions where the KDE will be computed.
-Note that the KDE estimate is computed from the points that are set in self_filter.all. - kde_type (str) The KDE method to use - kde_kwargs (dict) Additional keyword arguments to the KDE method - xscale (str) If set to "log", take the logarithm of the x-values before computing the KDE.
+- xax (str) Identifier for X axis (e.g. "area_um", "aspect", "deform") - yax (str) Identifier for Y axis - positions (list of two 1d ndarrays or ndarray of shape (2, N)) The positions where the KDE will be computed.
+Note that the KDE estimate is computed from the the points that are set in self.filter.all. - kde_type (str) The KDE method to use - kde_kwargs (dict) Additional keyword arguments to the KDE method - xscale (str) If set to "log", take the logarithm of the x-values before computing the KDE.
 This is useful when data are are displayed on a log-scale.
 Defaults to "linear". - yscale (str) See xscale.